What is the Answer to a Division Problem Called? Understanding Quotients and Remainders

 Q1: Can the remainder be larger than the divisor?

-A1: No. If the remainder is larger than the divisor, it means the division hasn't been completed correctly.
+A1: No. Consider this: if the remainder is larger than the divisor, it means the division hasn't been completed correctly.
 The divisor should go into the remainder at least once.

 Q2: What happens if the divisor is zero?